bcrdh/Downloader/README.md

 # Downloader
 Downloads DOH Arca MODS XML.
-User chooses one DOH collections or all DOH collections to download, and collections are hard coded.
-Goals: infer collection structure; add methods to disable and enable collection XACML; give choice to user to restrict by XML creation date or not; add ability to download DC XML; make executable tool.
+User chooses one DOH collection or all DOH collections to download, and collections are hard coded.
+Goals: infer collection structure; allow user to download XML for all DOH collections associated with a particular repository (e.g. all collections of Peachland Museum); use multithreading; add ability to download DC XML; make executable tool.